Matcha bowls (Chawan in Japanese)

 In Japanese tradition, bowls change with the seasons to harmonize with the environment and temperature.
-There are also Raku bowls, highly prized for their artisanal manufacture and their symbolism in the tea ceremony.
+There are also Raku bowls, highly prized for their handcrafted craftsmanship and their symbolism in the tea ceremony.

 So, which bowl should you choose for your matcha?
-Discover in this article the different categories of chawan , their link with the seasons and their importance in Japanese tea culture.
+Discover in this article the different categories of chawan , their connection to the seasons, and their importance in Japanese tea culture.

 1. Why is the choice of matcha bowl important?